Brown Sugar Carrot Cupcakes With Cream Cheese Frosting

-If you love carrot cake as much as I do, check out my Carrot Cookies with Orange Frosting, Vegan Strawberry Carrot Cake, or my Orange Ginger Carrot Cake.
+If you love carrot cake as much as I do, check out Vegan Strawberry Carrot Cake, Eggless Chocolate Carrot Cake, Sourdough Carrot Snack Cake, Orange Ginger Carrot Cake, or Best Carrot Cake Recipes.

 Why You'll Love This Recipe

-Elevated Classic: This recipe for Brown Sugar Carrot Cupcakes is an elevated twist on classic carrot cupcakes.
+- Elevated Classic: This recipe for Brown Sugar Carrot Cupcakes With Cream Cheese Frosting is an elevated twist on classic carrot cupcakes.
 With the addition of brown sugar, these organic cupcakes are a rich and more decadent version.

 Ingredients

-- All Purpose Flour: I use organic all purpose flour because these carrot cupcakes are incredibly moist with the grated carrots already, so all purpose flour will give these more structure.
+- All Purpose Flour: I use organic all purpose flour instead of cake flour because these carrot cupcakes are incredibly moist with the grated carrots already, so all purpose flour gives them more structure.

 - Cinnamon: I always add cinnamon into my carrot cupcakes.
 My favorite is organic Korintje cinnamon.
 Read more about the Best Cinnamon to Bake With and the different varieties.